likoz2/Lectures/CSharp/PaperWork/introduction.md

 }

-public class NPC : Entity {
+// inheriting Entity makes it inherit both IDamageable and ITargetable automatically public class NPC : Entity {

 }
 // Explanation:
-// Entity is expected to be targetable and damageable which means player can damage anything that is an entity and can target anything that is an entity
+// Entity is expected to be targetable and damageable which means player can damage anything that is an "Entity" and can target anything that is an "Entity"
-// Because player inherits from it, that means the player can damage other players and can target other players
+// Because "Player" inherits from "Entity", it means the "Player" can damage other "Player"s and can target other "Player"s
-// But also NPC inherits from Entity which means player can also damage NPC as well as NPC can damage player
+// But also "NPC" inherits from "Entity" which means "Player" can also damage "NPC" as well as "NPC" can damage "Player"
-// Because player inherits IMessageable, it means we can send a message to a player, but we cannot send a message to an NPC because NPC doesn't inherit IMessageable
+// Because "Player" inherits "IMessageable", it means we can send a message to a "Player", but we cannot send a message to an "NPC" because an "NPC" doesn't inherit "IMessageable"
 ```